thomasmaurel/rest_api_demo/README.md

 ```
 (if you get errors, try using pip3 and python3 instead)

+## And get testing...

-You will then be able to open the swagger endpoints:
+You will then be able to open the swagger endpoints  to allow you access to the API documentation which can also be used for manual testing:

 * http://localhost:8888/api/
 * https://localhost:8889/api/

-##Bonus points for:
-- Automating the running of the tests (automation testers only).
-You can use python or any other language or tool you are familiar with.
-If we need to install something to run your tests, please provide instructions as part of your submission.